 If your incentive compensation plan does not satisfy any of the above purposes it requires changes.
 The magnitude of this change depends on the level of dissatisfaction.
 These dissatisfactions are attributed due to various external and internal factors happening in and around your business space.
 These factors are the signals for an organisation to check the health of its incentive compensation plan and ensure that it aligns with the needs of the organisation.
 The factors below are the triggers of misalignment and may act as a catalyst for future change.

-New entrant/competitor Competition brings in a major change in the business landscape.
+Competition brings in a major change in the business landscape.
 It affects the sales force directly especially for maintaining market share.
 A strong new entrant in the market definitely increases pressure on the sales force to sell more aggressively.
-This aggression must be fuelled by the organisation by making changes in the incentive compensation plan.
+This aggression must be fueled by the organisation by making changes in the incentive compensation plan.

 To make one’s incentive compensation plan adaptable to changing business environments, organisations must keep an eye open for these change triggers and check if the incentive compensation plan is serving the core purposes mentioned above.
 Suitable modifications must be implemented to adapt to these changes.
 Usually the structure of the plan should change every 3 to 4 years, however there can be instances where change drivers are strong and require organisations to change IC plans earlier to keep up with competitive markets.
 It is advisable to conduct periodic health checks as that can help us identify any systemic biases and also keeps them up to date for any localized changes.
 The qualitative impact of incentive plans that are perceived to be unfair is well recognized but companies still fail to take into account the financial implications (of increased attrition rate, lower morale, lost selling opportunity due to higher shadow accounting and dispute resolution time, higher administration cost) and don’t put enough time aside for this exercise in their year-end planning calendars.